awsdocs/aws-transit-gateway-guide/doc_source/network-manager-monitor-console.md

 # Visualizing and monitoring your global network using the Network Manager console<a name="network-manager-monitor-console"></a>

 The Network Manager console provides a dashboard that enables you to visualize and monitor your global network\.
-It includes information about the resources in your global network, their geographic location, the network topology, and Amazon CloudWatch metrics and events\.
+It includes information about the resources in your global network, their geographic location, the network topology, Amazon CloudWatch metrics and events, and enables you to perform route analysis\.

 **To access the dashboard for your global network**